sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-07/fiori-ios-scpms-teched18-07.md

 ---
 title: Add Map Support to the App - Part 1
-description: Use the storyboard to build the UI for the Map
+description: Use the storyboard to build the UI for the Map.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios   ]
 time: 20
 ---

 ## Prerequisites
 - **Development environment:** Apple Mac running macOS High Sierra or higher with Xcode 10 or higher
-- **SAP Cloud Platform SDK for iOS:** Version 3.0
+- **SAP Cloud Platform SDK for iOS:** Version 3.0 SP01

 ## Details
 ### You will learn
-  - How to use the storyboard to add a map view to your app.
+  - How to use the storyboard to add a map view to your app
-  - How to use outlet connections to refer to controls in code.
+  - How to use outlet connections to refer to controls in code

 [ACCORDION-BEGIN [Step 1: ](Create a new view controller class for the tracking map view)]